 Try making homemade chicken nuggets!
 Slice raw chicken into little nugget shapes.
 Dip the chicken into an egg wash.
 Then, mix the chicken with whole wheat bread crumbs inside a Ziploc bag and have your child shake it.
 Once the chicken pieces are fully covered in breadcrumbs, bake them in the oven until golden brown.
 Freeze leftovers and reheat for a quick meal or snack.

 Most importantly, when dining out, check out healthydiningfinder.com and look at the menu options for the adults and for the kids.
-You can also download the Kids Live Well app to find healthy kids options near you.
-Then check out FoodLeap, a fun and free gaming app that teaches kids about healthy colorful foods!
+Check out FoodLeap, a fun and free gaming app that teaches kids about healthy colorful foods!
 Play before heading out to eat and try some of the foods featured in the game.
 In addition to watching your sodium intake, try to increase the amount of potassium you eat each day.
 Research shows that foods high in potassium (see below) can actually lower blood pressure, which makes it an important mineral in your arsenal against cardiovascular disease.
 It is recommended Americans consume 4,700 mg per day.
 If your child really wants beef jerky in his/her lunch box (which can be high in sodium), add a high potassium smoothie or potassium-rich foods along with it.
 Avocado and kiwi are high-potassium foods that make great smoothie additions.
 Also encourage him/her to keep a water bottle in class to stay hydrated.

 We help grow healthy kids, families and communities to create healthier generations!Learn More